MIPT-ILab/mipt-mips/docs/index.md

 ## About us

-The project has been started in 2012 year as part of Intel lab's activity in MIPT.
+The project has been started in 2012.
 Currently it is mentored by [Pavel Kryukov](https://github.com/pavelkryukov) and [Igor Smirnov](https://github.com/igorsmir-ilab).
-For more information, check [this wiki page](https://github.com/MIPT-ILab/mipt-mips/wiki/About-Us) and [Intel lab's site](http://ilab.fizteh.ru)
+For more information, check [this wiki page](https://github.com/MIPT-ILab/mipt-mips/wiki/About-Us) and [MIPT ILab site](https://mipt.ru/drec/about/ilab/)